 The vaccine can protect someone exposed to the virus if given within two weeks of contact.

 Vaccination is recommended for the following higher-risk groups:

 Everyone should always wash their hands thoroughly with soap and running water for at least 10 seconds and dry them with a clean towel:

-If you have hepatitis A, as well as washing your
+If you have hepatitis A:

-DNA testing (PCR) may also be used for diagnosis on blood or faeces samples.
+A doctor will diagnose hepatitis A based on the patient's symptoms and will do a blood test for hepatitis A antibodies to confirm.
+Occasionally, hepatitis A DNA testing (PCR) may also be used for diagnosis on blood or faeces samples.

-For further information please call your local Public Health Unit on 1300 066 055
+For further information please call your local Public Health Unit on 1300 066 055.